davesmith/Respond/README.md

 ### Negative Notes
 1. The cross domain part is new to me and therefore untested and I not needed it yet
+2. Because all CSS is now being reused, not just max/min width media query blocks as in the original, there might be a slight performance hit.
+When tested on a reasonably normal and complex page with a average Dell with XP the preformance felt just as good as the original, but measured slower in milliseconds on average.

 ### Caveats
 1. Avoid having stylesheet link elements with an empty href (like anyone would anyway) it might mess with IE8.